 If an Australian Community member receives a Treaty Article that is not marked correctly, or not marked at all, they are required to correct the marking and report this to IEC, as soon as reasonably possible.
-In marking the article the Australian Community member should apply the US origin marking "Restricted USML//REL AUS and USA Treaty Community".
+In marking the article, the Australian Community member should apply the US origin marking "Restricted USML//REL AUS and USA Treaty Community".
+Note that the marking should follow standard Defence marking guidelines, and be red in colour and centred on the article.